Prominent Features

 body: Json[CreateItem] = ..., # Pydantic-validated

 ) -> ItemOut: ...Built-in extractors: Path, Query, Header, Cookie, Json, Form, Bytes, State, Depends, UploadFile, ByteStream.
+Query[T] and Json[T] support Pydantic models, msgspec.Struct, and Python dataclasses.
 Plus custom extractors (/docs/guide) — implement extract once and use the type as a parameter annotation forever.

 5. Modules with explicit imports / exports